jstrzempko/IDCE30274_Final-Project_PyQGIS/README.md

 ![](images/download_acled.PNG)

 Data should be downloaded from [the US Crisis Monitor site](https://acleddata.com/special-projects/us-crisis-monitor/).
 It should then be opened in Excel and saved as a CSV UTF-8 (Comma Delimited) (`.csv`) file for ease of use with QGIS (and other software).
 Should problems arise, a back-up version of the `.csv` file is provided in the data folder within this repository.
+Once you have downloaded the file and put it in the appropriate location, open it (`USA_2020_Nov21.csv`) and inspect the different attribute fields, taking note of the LONGITUDE and LATITUDE fields.

 ## Tutorial Steps